u3557110/HR-system/README.md

 System Message: File test.txt is successfully imported!
 ```
 ### Export Records to File
+- User can export records to file.
+- In this example, test.txt is being exported.
 ```
 Please enter name of file to export: test.txt
 File is Successfully Exported!